-The school meets the standards in the schedule to the Education (Independent School Standards) Regulations 2014, and relevant requirements of the statutory framework for the Early Years Foundation Stage and associated requirements and no further action is required as a result of this inspection.
+The school meets almost all of the required standards in the schedule to the Education (Independent School Standards) Regulations 2014, relevant requirements of the statutory framework for the Early Years Foundation Stage, and associated requirements.
+In order to meet all the standards, the school should take immediate action to remedy the deficiency as detailed below.